eduardogamboa11/MSc-AI-GeneticAlgorithm/README.md

 # MSc-AI-GeneticAlgorithm

-# Implementation ob a Genetic Algorithm in Python.
+# Implementation of a Genetic Algorithm in Python.